dferber90/spacejelly/README.md

 **THIS IS STILL BEING WORKED ON.
 DO NOT USE YET.**

 # Spacejelly
-Run UI tests on Meteor apps with phantomjs and nightwatch.

 An npm package to run end-to-end tests on your Meteor app.
 Use in continuous integration environments, such as Travis CI.

 This package starts your [Meteor](https://github.com/meteor/meteor) app, spawns a [Selenium](https://code.google.com/p/selenium/) Server (Jar-File is provided), and runs the [Nightwatch](https://github.com/beatfactor/nightwatch/) tests.
 Then, it finishes using a semantic exit code.
-This package is ideal for CI environments.

 ## Quickstart